QuantEcon/python-lecture-sandpit.myst/lectures/bayes_nonconj.md

 ```

-## Unleashing on a  Binomial Likelihood
+## Unleashing MCMC on a  Binomial Likelihood

-This lecture begins with the binomial example in the QuantEcon lecture: https://python.quantecon.org/prob_meaning.html and finds or approximates the posterior
+This lecture begins with the binomial example in the QuantEcon lecture https://python.quantecon.org/prob_meaning.html

+That lecture computed a posterior

 - analytically via choosing the conjugate priors,

+This lecture instead computes posteriors

 - numerically by sampling from the posterior distribution through MCMC methods, and
 - using a variational inference (VI) approximation.

-We use both the packages `pyro` and `numpyro` under `jax` to find the posterior distribution computationally from a set of alternative given prior distributions and compare them with the analytical results.
+We use both the packages `pyro` and `numpyro` with assistance from  `jax` to approximate a  posterior distribution

+We use several alternative prior distributions

+We  compare computed posteriors  with ones associated with a conjugate prior as described in  QuantEcon lecture https://python.quantecon.org/prob_meaning.html

 ### Analytical Posterior

 Assume that the random variable $X\sim Binom\left(n,\theta\right)$.

-This defines the following likelihood function
+This defines a likelihood function

 $$
 L\left(Y\vert\theta\right) = \textrm{Prob}(X =  k | \theta) =
 \left(\frac{n!}{k! (n-k)!} \right) \theta^k (1-\theta)^{n-k}
 $$

-where $Y=k$ is the observed data.
+where $Y=k$ is an observed data point.

-Here, consider $\theta$ to be a random variable for which we assign a prior distribution with density $f(x)$.
+We view  $\theta$ as a random variable for which we assign a prior distribution having density $f(\theta)$.

 We will try alternative priors later, but for now, suppose the prior is distributed as $\theta\sim Beta\left(\alpha,\beta\right)$, i.e.,

 $$
 f(\theta) = \textrm{Prob}(\theta) = \frac{\theta^{\alpha - 1} (1 - \theta)^{\beta - 1}}{B(\alpha, \beta)}
 $$

-since we know that the usual conjugate prior for the binomial likelihood function is a beta distribution.
+We choose this as our prior for now because  we know that a conjugate prior for the binomial likelihood function is a beta distribution.

-We can derive the posterior distribution for $ \theta $ analytically  via
+The posterior distribution for $ \theta $ is then

 $$
 \textrm{Prob}(\theta|k) = \frac{\textrm{Prob}(\theta,k)}{\textrm{Prob}(k)}=\frac{\textrm{Prob}(k|\theta)*\textrm{Prob}(\theta)}{\textrm{Prob}(k)}=\frac{\textrm{Prob}(k|\theta)*\textrm{Prob}(\theta)}{\int_0^1 \textrm{Prob}(k|\theta)*\textrm{Prob}(\theta) d\theta}